betocop-usa/betocop-usa/README.md

 - 👋 Hi, I’m @betocop-usa
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine learning, embedded systems, networking, encryption
-- 🌱 I’m currently learning python, C++, encryption, relational databases
+- C++, some python
-- 💞️ I’m looking to collaborate on ...
+- C++ projects
-- 📫 How to reach me ...
+- beto.coppola13@gmail.com

 <!---
 betocop-usa/betocop-usa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.